 September 24, 2013

-9/24: McAuliffe Edges Cuccinelli in Contest for Virginia Governor
+9/24: McAuliffe Edges Cuccinelli in Virginia Governor Race

 Democrat Terry McAuliffe narrowly leads Republican Ken Cuccinelli in the hotly contested race for Virginia governor.
 Among likely voters in Virginia including those who are undecided yet leaning toward a candidate, McAuliffe receives 43% to 38% for Cuccinelli.
 Libertarian candidate Robert Sarvis garners 8% of the vote.
 One percent supports another candidate, and 10% are undecided.

 When NBC News/Marist last reported this question in May, Cuccinelli — 45% — and McAuliffe — 42% — were in a virtual dead heat among likely voters including those who were undecided yet leaning toward a candidate.
 Less than 1% supported another candidate, and 13% were undecided.

 “None of the candidates has reached a comfort level with voters,” says Dr. Lee M. Miringoff, Director of The Marist College Institute for Public Opinion.
 “Look no further than how voters compare the candidates on key issues.
 With the exception of social issues, no one breaks 40% on any area of concern to voters.”